 Need to get ahead of the competition?
 Here are seven on-site and in-office technologies, both large- and small-scale, that can help you do just that.

-Today, you might still be relying on hard drives and paper records to store business documents.
+Today, you might still be relying on hard drives and paper records to store business management documents.

 “The cloud” — an easy, safe and, secure way of storing data on the Internet — eliminates the need, cost, and potential danger of using file cabinets full of paper or a stack of hard drives to keep your records.